Mehboob Ali (Uttar Pradesh politician): Political career

 In the Akhilesh Yadav ministry, Ali was made the Minister of Sericulture and Textile in November 2015 during a cabinet reshuffle by Chief Minister Akhilesh Yadav.

 In October 2016, he was given the additional charge of Minor Irrigation.

 Personal life

 Mehboob Ali was born in Shakarpur village near post Rajabpur district Amroha.
-Though Ali's wife Sakina Begum was given a ticket by his party for contesting as the president of Zilla Parishad, it was later withdrawn.
+Though Ali's wife Sakina Begum was given a ticket by his party to contest the presidency of Zilla Parishad, it was later withdrawn.
 His son, Pervez Ali is a member of Legislative Council.
+He has 2 elder and 2 younger brothers.
+2 elder brothers are no more named as Mohd Gani, Mehfooz Ali.
+Younger brothers' names are Mehmood Ali urf Bhure bhai and Shamsuddin Ali..

 Controversies

 As of December 2012, Ali had 15 criminal cases pending against him.
 They included robbery, kidnapping and attempt to murder.

 In March 2012, an FIR was lodged against Ali by Peace Party candidate Naushad Ali.
 Naushad Ali alleged that Mehboob Ali and his supporters had allegedly assaulted him and a polling agent.
 He is also accused of murdering political rival Shaukat Pasha, who had contested against him in the 2012 elections.
 This caused sectarian conflict between the Muslim communities of Turk (to which Pasha belonged) and Malik (Ali's community).
 Gram Panchayats led by Turks passed a resolution asking people not to vote for Ali.
 Former Member of Parliament and a member of the Turk community Shafiqur Rahman Barq demanded his resignation.